The Tradeoffs of Buying New Construction

 New construction homes have many advantages that aren’t found in older houses.
 They also have some drawbacks.

-When purchasing a pre-owned home, the buyer will often have to set aside funds to make repairs or upgrades immediately.
+When purchasing a pre-owned home, the buyer must often set aside funds to make repairs or upgrades immediately.

-That’s not the case with a new-construction homeNew-construction homes, everything is updated and in good working order.
+That’s not the case with a new-construction home.
+In newly constructed homes, everything is updated and in good working order.

-With new construction (versus a pre-existing home) is that there is the possibility that you’ll get to make some design decisions to suit your personal tastes.
+With new construction (versus a pre-existing home), you may be able to make some design decisions to suit your personal tastes.

 Lower Maintenance Costs

-Moving into a space where everything is new, maintenance costs (and time) should remain, at a minimum, for at least the first few years.
+When moving into a new space, maintenance costs (and time) should remain, at minimum, for the first few years.

 Most New-Construction Homes Have Warranties

 Even when things are new, they may still break down.
-Fortunately, a new-construction home should have a warranty that will take care of it.
+Fortunately, a new-construction home should have a warranty that will cover this.

 Most renovations or remodels don’t require protection, whereas most new homes do.
-The warranty is your protection from defects in workmanship.
+The warranty protects you from defects in workmanship.

 Building codes are the minimum design and construction requirements to ensure safe and resilient structures.
 These codes reduce casualties, costs, and damage by creating stronger buildings designed to withstand disasters,” says federal construction and security contractor Charles Chadwick Jr.

-Financing options for new-construction homes are the same as for pre-owned homes (e.g., conventional loans, jumbo loans, and government-insured loans).
+Financing options for new-construction homes are the same as for pre-owned homes (e.g., conventional, jumbo, government-insured loans).

-While buyers can shop around for the best rate and terms, many builders prefer buyers work with their affiliated in-house lender—and may offer buyers money-saving incentives to entice them in this direction.
+While buyers can shop around for the best rate and terms, many builders prefer buyers work with their affiliated in-house lender and may offer buyers money-saving incentives to entice them to do so.

 Some home builders will help buy down the mortgage rate and offer extended rate locks,” says Ali Wolf, chief economist for real estate analysis firm Zonda.

-To begin with, new-construction homes tend to hold their value well.
+To begin with, newly constructed homes tend to hold their value well.

-Buyers who get in early are more likely chances are you’ll see the home price go up upon completion.
-Typically, there is a significant spike in home value once the entire community is finished if you can get in pre-build.
+Buyers who get in early are more likely to see the home price go up upon completion.
+Typically, there is a significant spike in home value once the entire community is finished if you can get in pre-built.

 While older homes might have a character or quirky design features, functionally speaking, a new home will have a layout that aligns with how a 21st-century family will use the spaces.